foroozandehgroup/nmrpoise/docs/running.rst

 Set the other experimental parameters, such as the spectral width ``SW``, relaxation delay ``d1``, etc. as desired for your compound of interest.

 All these steps can in principle be done most easily by loading a parameter set (``rpar``).
+On Bruker systems, there should already be a builtin ``PROTON`` parameter set.
+After loading this parameter set you will have to run ``getprosol``, then change the pulse programme to ``zg``.
-On Bruker systems, there should already be a default ``PROTON`` parameter set; or there might be one that has been set up by a member of the NMR staff.
+Alternatively, there might be a different parameter set that has been set up by a member of the NMR staff for simple proton spectra.
+As long as you make sure the pulse programme is ``zg`` the optimisation will work fine.

 .. image:: images/running1.png
    :align: center